aroesler-privat/historical-project_address/README.md

 At university I programmed in C under Linux.
 That seemed more exciting to me than the [Pascal stuff](https://github.com/aroesler-privat/historical-project_chemistry) I had been working on for the last few months.
 So I read up on programming in C under Windows on the side.
 Just to mention it: YouTube hadn't been invented yet, I had to take the bus to university for the internet and the most useful information was available in books I borrowed from the library.
 Sounds almost prehistoric from today's perspective.

 > [!NOTE]
-> Untouched since 1996-04-11 ...
-Pay attention to the date of the last write access!
+> Untouched since 1996-04-11.
+Pay attention to the date of the last write access ("letzter Schreibzugriff")!

 ![Screenshot of the Code in Action](screenshots/db_about.jpg)